achrysaetos/scheduler-demo/README.md

 ## Runtime

-The runtime of this algorithm is O(n log n), where n is the number busy times.
+The runtime of this algorithm is O(n log n), where n is the number blocks of time of length `duration` in a day.
 This is because it's dominated by the sorting step - everything else is linear, such as merging overlapping intervals and finding free slots.